microsoft/code-with-engineering-playbook/code-reviews/pull-request-template.md

 ### Other information or known dependencies
 - Any other information or known dependencies that is important to this PR.
-- ToDos that are to be done after this PR.
+- TODO that are to be done after this PR.